 Long before there is Generation X, I grew up having missed all the deadlines of the 60s – I was 9 for the Summer of Love and 11 for Woodstock.
-I’m just not buying all these teenage stumbling, mumbling bumblers on drugs telling me to adopt their turn on, tune out, drop out mantra.
+I’m just not buying all these teenage stumbling, mumbling bumblers on drugs telling me to adopt their turn on, tune in, drop out mantra.
 They think they know everything about being young – don’t trust anyone over 25.
 Now it’s anyone over 30.
 All we have to do is what they did – we aren’t important to them.
 We don’t have defining experiences – assassinations, Vietnam, the draft, moon shots, civil rights, Star Trek.
 We don’t relate.
 I’m not some kid looking for a DARE Just Say No program.
 I just want my own Beatles; and instead we get the Rutles.

 That entire hippie blissed-out crap is commoditized and sold like a pet rock or fart in a bottle.
 I know something else had to be around the corner of growing up.
 I’m waiting.
 I’m ready.
 Born in ’58 sounds like Springsteen but I’m more Johnny Rotten before the Sex Pistols.
 Now I’m getting ahead of my life.
 I have to survive a lot before I get the aroma of teen spirit and become a reminder to aging hippies of the failures of their youth.
 I see myself as positive while they only see the negative.
 Youth is not about succeeding; it is failing to change the world.
 Then you grow up, ready for the next century.